Canada won't be rushed into signing TPP, Trudeau insists in Vietnam

 Canada's pursuit of a more open trading relationship with Vietnam comes with pressure to have frank discussions about the serious concerns over the communist government's human-rights record.

-Human Rights Watch calls the Vietnam's record "dire in all areas" because of the Communist Party's firm grip on political power.
+Human Rights Watch calls the Vietnam's record "dire in all areas" because of the Communist party's firm grip on political power.
 The group also said the government has harassed, intimidated, physically harmed and jailed its opponents.

-Earlier this week, Conservative Sen. Thanh Hai Ngo urged Trudeau to use his face time with Vietnamese leaders to raise Canada's "serious concerns" about human-rights abuses in the country.
+Earlier this week, Conservative Sen. Thanh Hai Ngo urged Trudeau to use his time with Vietnamese leaders to raise Canada's "serious concerns" about Vietnam's human-rights abuses, such as its suppression of a growing democratic movement.

-"Vietnam's record of international human rights violations, its crackdown on rights advocates and its suppression of a growing democratic movement have significantly worsened leading up to APEC 2017," Ngo said in a statement.
+Canada and Vietnam signed a partnership agreement Wednesday that would focus on deepening co-operation in many areas, like trade, security and cultural exchanges.

-"Prime Minister Trudeau must demand greater respect for international human rights standards in tandem with the progressive trade agenda he wishes to promote with Vietnam and other APEC economies."
+Trudeau told reporters the agreement would also help advance the countries' ongoing dialogue on human rights.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.